Krisha McCoy, MS

 may be necessary.

-A massage technique called bimanual uterine massage can control bleeding.
-A doctor or nurse will place one hand in your vagina to push on your uterus, while the other hand pushes down on your abdomen.
+A massage technique called bimanual uterine massage can help control bleeding.
+A doctor or nurse will place one hand in your vagina to push on your uterus, while the other hand pushes down on your uterus from your abdomen.
 This action will cause a relaxed uterus to contract, thus slowing bleeding.

 Your doctor may prescribe uterotonics or prostaglandins to stimulate contraction of the uterus.